-Capital Health Plan is committed to arrange for the provision of quality health care coverage in a cost-effective manner.
+Capital Health Plan is committed to arrange for the provision of quality health care in a cost-effective manner.
 Consistent with Capital Health Plan's commitment, the following statement of Member's Rights and Responsibilities has been adopted.

-Each Member has a Right to:
+Members have a Right to:

 - 1. Receive information about Capital Health Plan, the services, benefits, Member rights and responsibilities, and participating practitioners and facilities that provide care. - 2.
 Receive medical care and treatment from practitioners and providers who have met the credentialing standards of Capital Health Plan. - 3.
-Expect Capital Health Plan Contracting providers to permit the Member to participate in decision-making about their health care consistent with legal, ethical, and relevant patient-practitioner relationship requirements.
-If a Member is unable to fully participate in treatment decisions, they have a right to be represented by their parents, guardians, family members, health care surrogates or other conservators to the extent permitted by applicable laws. - 4.
+Expect Capital Health Plan Contracting Providers to permit them to participate in decision-making about their health care consistent with legal, ethical, and relevant patient-practitioner relationship requirements.
+If Members are unable to fully participate in treatment decisions, they have a right to be represented by their parents, guardians, family members, health care surrogates or other conservators to the extent permitted by applicable laws. - 4.
 Expect Contracting Providers to provide treatment with courtesy, respect, and with recognition of the Members' dignity and right to privacy. - 5.
-Communicate complaints or appeals about Capital Health Plan or the care provided through the established appeal or grievance procedures found in this Member Handbook and in the master policy or the contract provided to the Employer Plan Sponsor. - 6.
-Have candid discussions with practitioners about the best treatment options for a Member no matter the cost of the treatment or the benefit coverage. - 7.
-Refuse treatment if a Member is willing to accept the responsibility and consequences of that decision. - 8.
-Have access to the Member's medical records, request amendments to his or her records, and have confidentiality of these records and Member information protected and maintained in accordance with state and federal law and Capital Health Plan policies. - 9.
-Make recommendations regarding Capital Health Plan's rights and responsibilities policies.
+Communicate complaints or appeals about Capital Health Plan or the care provided through the established appeal or grievance procedures found in this Member Handbook and in the master policy or contract provided to the Employer Sponsor. - 6.
+Have candid discussions with practitioners about the best treatment options for them, no matter what the cost of the treatment or their benefit coverage. - 7.
+Refuse treatment if the Members are willing to accept the responsibility and consequences of that decision. - 8.
+Have access to their medical records, request amendments to their records, and have confidentiality of these records and member information protected and maintained in accordance with State and Federal law and Capital Health Plan policies. - 9.
+Make recommendations regarding Capital Health Plan's member rights and responsibilities policies.

-10. Call or write Capital Health Plan anytime with helpful comments, questions, and observations, whether concerning something the Member likes about Capital Health Plan or the Employer Sponsored Plan Coverage, or something the Member feels is a problem area.
+10. Call or write Capital Health Plan anytime with helpful comments, questions and observations, whether concerning something a Member likes about Capital Health Plan or the Employer Sponsored Coverage or something a Member feels is a problem area.
 Members should expect to receive timely responses from Capital Health Plan staff.

-Each Member has a Responsibility to:
+Members have a Responsibility to:

-- 1. Seek all non-emergency care through the Member's Primary Care Physician (PCP), to obtain a referral from their PCP for medical services from a Specialist when required, and cooperate with those providing care and treatment. - 2.
-Be courteous; respect the rights, needs and privacy of other patients, office staff, and providers of care. - 3.
-Supply information (to the extent possible) that the organization and its practitioners and providers need in order to provide care for the Member. - 4.
-Understand the Member's health problems and participate in developing mutually agreed upon treatment goals to the degree possible. - 5.
-Follow the plans and instructions for care that the Member has agreed to with their practitioners. - 6.
-Ask questions and seek clarification as necessary to enable the Member to participate fully in their care. - 7.
-Pay Copayments and provide current information concerning the Member's Capital Health Plan membership status to any Capital Health Plan participating practitioner or provider. - 8.
-Follow established procedures for filing a complaint, appeal, or grievance concerning medical or administrative decisions that the Member feels is in error. - 9.
-Review and understand the benefit structure, both covered benefits and exclusions, as outlined in the Member Handbook.
+- 1. Seek all non-emergency care through their Primary Care Physician (PCP), obtain a referral from their PCP for medical services by a specialist when required, and cooperate with those providing care and treatment. - 2.
+Be courteous; respect the rights, needs and privacy of other patients, office staff and providers of care. - 3.
+Supply information (to the extent possible) that the organization and its practitioners and providers need in order to provide care for them. - 4.
+Understand their health problems and participate in developing mutually agreed upon treatment goals to the degree possible. - 5.
+Follow the plans and instructions for care that the Members have agreed to with their practitioners. - 6.
+Ask questions and seek clarification to enable them to participate fully in their care. - 7.
+Pay Copayments and provide current information concerning their Capital Health Plan membership status to any Capital Health Plan participating practitioner or provider. - 8.
+Follow established procedures for filing a complaint, appeal or grievance concerning medical or administrative decisions that they feel are in error. - 9.
+Review and understand the benefit structure, both covered benefits and exclusions, as outlined in this Member Handbook.
 Cooperate and provide information that may be required to administer benefits. - 10.
-Seek access to medical and Member information through the Member's Primary Care Physician, CHPConnect, or through Capital Health Plan Member Services. - 11.
-Follow the coverage access rules in the Member Handbook.
+Seek access to medical and member information through each Members' Primary Care Physician, CHPConnect or through Capital Health Plan Member Services. - 11.
+Follow the coverage access rules in their Member Handbook.

-SECTION 25: COMPLAINT, GRIEVANCE and APPEAL PROCESS
+SECTION 25: COMPLAINT, GRIEVANCE, AND APPEAL PROCESS